pavi2410/website/src/pages/blog/dont-use-usestate-to-handle-arrays-in-react.md

-import BlogLayout from '/components/BlogLayout'
+---

-export const meta = {
+layout: '@/layouts/BlogLayout.astro'
-  title: "Don't use useState to handle arrays in React",
+title: "Don't use useState to handle arrays in React"
-  excerpt: 'Improve readabilty of your React components by not using useState to handle arrays.',
+excerpt: 'Improve readabilty of your React components by not using useState to handle arrays.'
-  createdAt: '2022-02-17',
+createdAt: '2022-02-17'
-  tags: ['react', 'hooks', 'array', 'frontend'],
+tags: ['react', 'hooks', 'array', 'frontend']
-}
+---

 ## Problem 😣